Jkillelea/jkillelea.github.io/_posts/2018-05-17-reading-data-in-julia.md

 ![plot]({{ "/assets/2018-05-17/humidity.png" }})

 This is real data from this morning.
 I took a shower while running a temperature and humidity sensor in the room - details on that to come.
 You can see the spike where I showered and then, as the day warmed up, the humidity in the room rose further.
+Once I opened the windows, the room dried out.
 Humidity is sampled about every other second, so this represents a few hours of data.